 The NCCA application for accreditation was designed so that each of the standards is addressed in order, thus reinforcing systematic review of the certification program's compliance by the applicant as well as facilitating the NCCA evaluation process.
 Keep the following steps in mind as you prepare your new or renewal application.
 1) Access the online application via the Online portal.
 You may start a new application by Adding a Program, or renew a currently accredited program.
 You may save your work and continue it at any time prior to your application deadline.
 2) Carefully read all of the detailed explanations and guidance in the boxes prior to responding.
 3) Complete every step online, including the narrative explanation, required documents or evidence, and page references.
 4) Include all those exhibits listed as 'required' to support compliance with a specific standard.
 In addition, you may also upload other exhibits as appropriate to support standard compliance.
 Note that the same document may be referenced multiple times and may also be inclusive of multiple policies or procedures.
 5) Links to specific sections of the program website are requested as appropriate 6) A brief narrative that explains how the program supports the standard's essential elements is necessary, especially if documentation provided is different from the required or suggested items.
 Do not simply repeat content referenced in exhibits, but summarize and clarify as necessary.
 7) More is not always better.
 For example, submit only a sample page or two from a directory or database as requested, not a printout of the entire certified population.
 Remember, it is the applicant's responsibility to demonstrate how the certification program meets all of the NCCA standards for accreditation, both in letter and in spirit.
 Clear documentation with specific citations and explanatory comments will help the NCCA reviewers do their job better, and the process should benefit the applicant whose goal is a solid, quality-driven certification program.

-Following the submission of your NCCA application, your application goes through an in-depth staff review and you will have the opportunity to respond to inquiries before the application is sent to the Commission.
+Following the submission of your NCCA application, your application goes through a preliminary review for completeness of the application.
+The preliminary review is performed by qualified professionals who are contracted to the NCCA and have signed confidentiality and non-disclosure agreements.
+You will have the opportunity to respond to inquiries before the application is sent to the Commission.
 This allows for the most complete version of your application to be reviewed by the NCCA.
 The Commissioners also have the opportunity to send inquiries to you before an accreditation decision is made regarding your applciation.
 Please review the application timeline flowchart for an understanding of the inquiry periods: NCCA APPLICATION TIMELINE

 Application Status FAQs: